The 242 Rule Promises Your Best Ever Makeup. Here's Proof It Works

 @biancacabr my makeup looks soo good #makeup #makeuprules #makeup242 #242makeup #242makeuprule ♬ bad idea right? - Olivia Rodrigo

 The next step is concealer.
-I used Kosas Revealer Super Creamy + Brightening Concealer, £26, in areas where I like a bit more coverage: over spots and red skin staining left behind by said breakouts, and in the inner corners of my eyes.
-For some TikTokers, blush and a touch of highlighter tends to follow but I'm not done with sun-kissed skin yet so I dusted Jones Road The Bronzer, £32, onto my cheeks, chin, nose and forehead, and added Charlotte Tilbury Beauty Light Wand in Peachgasm, £30, over the top.
+I used Kosas Revealer Super Creamy + Brightening Concealer, $58, in areas where I like a bit more coverage: over spots and red skin staining left behind by said breakouts, and in the inner corners of my eyes.
+For some TikTokers, blush and a touch of highlighter tend to follow but I'm not done with sun-kissed skin yet so I dusted a light layer of bronzer onto my cheeks, chin, nose and forehead, and added Charlotte Tilbury Beauty Light Wand in Peachgasm, $58, over the top.
 That's my four-product limit.

 AdvertisementADVERTISEMENT

-Ask any makeup artist and they'll tell you that one of the most viral lip combos right now is MAC's Lip Pencil in Soar, £20, and a clear gloss in the centre.
-To finish, I lined my lips and used a brush to feather the product into the middle, then slicked on Rhode Peptide Lip Treatment Strawberry Glaze, £16.
+Ask any makeup artist and they'll tell you that one of the most viral lip combos right now is MAC's Lip Pencil in Soar, $37, and a clear gloss in the centre.
+To finish, I lined my lips and used a brush to feather the product into the middle, then slicked on Rhode Peptide Lip Treatment Strawberry Glaze (for Aussies, the Summer Fridays Lip Butter Balm in Vanilla, $38, is excellent).

 @refinery29 With two products on the eyes, four on the face, and two on the lips, our #makeup has never looked better. #beautyinatik #242makeuprule ♬ Soul (Instrumental) - Ice Bear & Shiloh Dynasty